 Student loan lawyers analyze your debt and fight for you.
-They’ll do more than show up in a courtroom.
+They’ll do more than show up in court.

 According to Adam S. Minsky, a practicing attorney in New York and Massachusetts, student loan lawyers can help you with a variety of issues, including:

-- Defending borrowers being pursued by a debt collector or lender
+- Defending borrowers being pursued by debt collectors or student loan lenders.

-A student loan lawyer provides confidential assistance for student loan situations that are beyond high payments.
-Litigation, lawsuits, financial hardships, disputes and student loan default are all extreme cases that could require expertise.
-Anything remotely legal can be handled by a student loan lawyer.
+A student loan lawyer provides confidential assistance for student loan situations beyond high monthly payments.
+Litigation, lawsuits, financial hardships, disputes and student loan default are all extreme cases that could require expertise and legal defense.

 When does it make sense to hire a student loan lawyer?

-Hiring an attorney of any kind will carry a price tag, so you want to be sure it’s the right choice for your situation.
+Hiring an attorney of any kind will carry a price tag, so you want to be sure it’s the right choice for your circumstances.

 Josh Cohen, an attorney who regularly defends borrower’s rights in Connecticut and Vermont, said:

 “If the borrower is at all concerned about potential wrongdoing by the industry, it’s worth reaching out to a student loan lawyer.
 A non-lawyer can explain that something was done incorrectly, but they cannot dive into a legal claim, they cannot review for a potential lawsuit and they certainly can’t file a lawsuit for such wrongdoing.”